 By Rick Braatz

-—Rick Braatz is a sociologist, social worker, a journalist and a former editor of Gay San Diego.
+— Rick Braatz is a sociologist, social worker, journalist and a former editor of Gay San Diego.
 He can be reached at email@example.com.